AI Visibility Audit: How to Audit Your Site for AI Search Visibility

 • no redirect chains or crawl traps

-Reality check: If your site isn't being retrieved reliably, nothing else matters.
-No access = no citations
+Reality check: If your site is not being retrieved reliably, nothing else matters.
+No access = no citations.
+Fix this first.
+It takes about 5 minutes.

 2. Structure & Clarity (Can AI Understand You?)